-Iftikhar Muhammad Chaudhry (Urdu: ?????? ????? ??????) (born 12 December 1948 in Quetta) is the current Chief Justice of Pakistan.
+Iftikhar Muhammad Chaudhry (born 12 December 1948 in Quetta) is the current Chief Justice of Pakistan.
 He was appointed as Chief Justice by Pakistani President Gen. Pervez Musharraf on May 7, 2005.
 He was suspended by President General Musharraf on March 9, 2007, when he refused to oblige Musharraf by refusing to resign.
 After having been elected as President for second term by the Parliament, Musharraf in November 2007 pre-empted an impending court decision against his re-election and suspended the constitution and declared a state of emergency.
 Justice Chaudhry convened a seven-member bench which issued an interim order against this action.
+On December 11, 2013 Iftikhar Muhammad Chaudhry retired from his post of Cheif Justice and replaced by Justice Tassaduq Hussain Jillani.

 Iftikhar Muhammad Chaudhry was born on 12 December 1948 (age 62) in Quetta, Balochistan Province, Pakistan.
 Basically, Iftikhar Chaudhry's family belongs to a village of Faisalabad.
 Chaudhry belongs to Rajput lineage who migrated from India in 1947.